abpframework/abp/docs/en/Migration-Guides/Abp-4_0.md

 # ABP Framework 3.3 to 4.0 Migration Guide

+This document introduces the breaking changes done in the ABP Framework 4.0 and explains how to fix your 3.x based solutions while upgrading to the ABP Framework 4.0.

+> See this blog post (TODO: LINK) to learn what's new with the ABP Framework 4.0.
+This document only focuses on the breaking changes.

+## Overall

+Here, the overall list of the changes;

+* Upgraded to the .NET 5.0.
+* Upgraded to the Identity Server 4.1.1.
+* Moved from Newtonsoft.Json to System.Text.Json as the JSON serializer by default.
+* Made some API revisions & startup template changes for the Blazor UI.
+* Switched to `kebab-case` for conventional URLs for the auto API controller routes.
+* Removed the Angular Account Module Public UI (login, register... pages) since they are not being used in the default (authorization code) flow.
+* Moved retry logic for the Dynamic HTTP Client Proxies to the startup template.
+* Make read only for Creation audit properties of the entities.
+* TODO: Deprecate the SessionState in the @abp/ng.core package
+* TODO: Use IBrandingProvider in the Volo.Abp.UI package and remove the one in the Volo.Abp.AspNetCore.Mvc.UI.Theme.Shared
+* TODO: Change type of the IHasExtraProperties.ExtraProperties

 ## Auto API Controller Route Changes

 The route calculation for the [Auto API Controllers](https://docs.abp.io/en/abp/latest/API/Auto-API-Controllers) is changing with the ABP Framework version 4.0 ([#5325](https://github.com/abpframework/abp/issues/5325)).
 Before v4.0 the route paths were **camelCase**.
 After version 4.0, it's changed to **kebab-case** route paths where it is possible.